 Strategic Implications

-- Protect Your Inner Circles: Your 5 intimate and 15 close relationships deserve disproportionate investment
+- Protect Your Inner Circles: Your 5 intimate and 15 close relationships deserve disproportionate investment.
+These are the people who will advocate for you, challenge you honestly, and support you through setbacks.

-- Prune Deliberately: Adding valuable new connections sometimes means letting others fade
+- Prune Deliberately: Adding valuable new connections sometimes means letting others fade.
+This is not callous; it is realistic about cognitive limits.

 This article was created with AI assistance and reviewed by our editorial team before publication.
 Cover image generated with AI.